From 1 December 2016, we have two joint executive directors, each working on a part-time basis: Tony Briffa and Morgan Carpenter.

 Tony Briffa JP – Co-Executive Director

 Tony Briffa was elected to the position of co-chair in November 2015, alongside Morgan Carpenter, after serving as vice-president.
 Tony is one of Australia’s first intersex advocates, appearing on 60 Minutes in 2000 and 2005, and published in Nature in 2004.
 Tony more recently presented a statement to the UN Human Rights Council, in 2014.
 Tony is also a councillor of Hobsons Bay in Melbourne, the first openly intersex person elected to public office and the world’s first openly intersex Mayor.
 An aviation engineer and specialist, Tony is a former president of the AISSGA, current vice-president of the AISSGA, a member of current and previous Victorian Ministerial Advisory Groups on LGBTI issues, and a board member of ILGA Oceania.
 Tony speaks nationally and internationally and has appeared on television, radio, magazines and newspapers discussing intersex human rights.
 Tony is a Justice of the Peace and Bail Justice in Victoria.

-Morgan Carpenter – Co-Executive Director
+Morgan Carpenter JP – Co-Executive Director